Say was a French political economist whose work anticipated and popularized theories of wealth creation, entrepreneurship, and a free society.

 Nassau William Senior was an important British economist who contributed to theories of utility, political economy, and value.

 Throughout history, church and state have become increasingly separate as institutions.
-Libertarians tend to favor this shift, as it discourages state authority.
+Most Libertarians favor this shift as it weakens state authority.

 Libertarians believe in sexual freedom, where consensual sex acts that pose no harm should not be prohibited by society or legislation.

 The Third Earl of Shaftesbury, Cooper was a statesman and philosopher with an interest in individualism and the natural harmony of interests.